vincentntang/flashnotes-react/README.md

 * Conditionally rendering components and styled-components method
 * Figuring out media queries and sass-styles https://jsramblings.com/2018/02/04/styled-components-media-queries.html
 * Defining routes (top level folder)
+* Seperate logic for recursively running commands (put it in a function that is triggered by an event button, so it calls another command)

 User Stories